Kucharito/ANTLR/README.md

-# ANTLR files
+# ANTLR folders
-All 3 files are runnable with commands:
+All 3 folders are runnable with commands:
 .\build.bat
 .\run.bat